 Treatment of joint pain involves diagnosing and treating the underlying disease, disorder or condition that is causing it.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of joint pain. ...more »

 The sensation of joint pain can be experienced and expressed in many ways.
 Joint pain is often described as occurring with or without movement and can be severe enough to limit movement.
 People may describe a discomfort, inflammation, increased warmth or burning, soreness, stiffness or pain.

 Joint pain can be short-lived and disappear quickly, such as when mild ...more symptoms »

 Joint Pain: Treatments

 Treatment plans for joint pain are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of joint pain, decreases the risk of developing serious complications, and helps a person to live a normal ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of joint pain, decreases the risk of developing serious complications, and helps ...more treatments »